airyhq/airy/docs/docs/concepts/design-principles.md

 Our _default_ choice for testing is high-level integration tests.
-As "integration tests" may mean different things to different people, we explain in the following what it means for the Airy Core Platform.
+As "integration tests" may mean different things to different people, we explain in the following what it means for us.

-Most components of the Airy Core Platform have multiple dependencies.
+Most components of Airy Core have multiple dependencies.
 For example, our HTTP endpoints are Kafka Streams applications that expose data via interactive queries.
 These endpoints depend on:

 - Apache Kafka
 - Apache Zookeeper (indirectly as Kafka depends on it)